 Brittany is a firm family favourite camping destination.
-It's not suprising that Brittany campsites are so popular, not only is Brittany easily accessible, but Brittany really does feel like a home away from home.
+It's not suprising that 5 star Brittany campsites are so popular, not only is Brittany easily accessible, but Brittany really does feel like a home away from home.
 The vibe is more Celtic than French, and the weather is similar to that Southern England.

 Brittany has a fascinating past, just waiting for all of you history buffs to explore, there are also many modern day attractions in Brittany too.
 With sandy beaches, rugged cliff coastlines and pretty fishing harbours, Brittany is the ideal family holiday destination.